Rearing and ready to go, revved up behind a golden EIB microphone from high atop the EIB building in Midtown Manhattan.

 Yeah, maybe hundreds.

-So Arlene from Kensington, Maryland called to tell us that uh uh Montgomery Blair High School, uh, some students are gonna walk out on Monday, uh, some big protest day, April 10th, National Day of Action and Mass Rally, and that somebody, the superintendent, is gonna is gonna give them community service for community service time.
+So Arlene from Kensington, Maryland, called to tell us that Montgomery Blair High School, some students are going to walk out on Monday, some big protest day, April 10th, National Day of Action and Mass Rally, and that somebody, the superintendent, is going to give them community service for community service time.

-Essentially, you can say they're gonna they're gonna reform of uh of a grade uh for walking out of school.
+Essentially, you can say they're going to form a grade for walking out of school.

 Why didn't they do this when I was a student?

-So uh Mr. Winterbully Cole Screener went to the to the uh this the Montgomery Blair High School's online student newspaper website.
+So Mr. Winterbully calls Greener went to the Montgomery Blair High School's online student newspaper website.

-And boy, they're organized promoting the hell out of this.
+And boy, they're promoting the hell out of this.

 Students to join immigration protest in D.C.
-Smob, that's uh what is that?
+Smob, that's, what is that?

 Smob.

-Well, that's it's an acronym for something, but anyway, helps organize student event.
+Well, it's an acronym for something, but anyway, helps organize student event.

-Smob helps organize oh, member of the board of the Board of Education.
+SMOB helps organize, oh, member of the, is it Board of, it's not the Board of Education.

-Anyway, it's it's by the online foreign desk editor.
+Anyway, it's by the online foreign desk editor, a high school newspaper.

 And here's the story.